Azure/az-cgpu-onboarding/Confidential-GPU-H100-Onboarding-(PMK-for-Linux).md

 #	-p <public key path>: your id_rsa.pub path
 #	-i <private key path>: your id_rsa path
 #	-c <CustomerOnboardingPackage path>: Customer onboarding package path
-#	-a <admin user name>: administrator username for the VM
+#	-a <admin user name>: the username you'll use to log in to the VM
 #	-v <vm name>: your VM name
 #	-n <vm number>: number of VMs to be generated